merely-useful/py-rse/index.md

 By convention,
-we can add a Code of Conduct to our project by creating a file called `CONDUCT.md` in the project's root directory.
+we can add a Code of Conduct to our project by creating a file called `CONDUCT.md` in the project's root directory.\index{project files!CONDUCT}
 Writing a Code of Conduct that is both comprehensive and readable is hard.
 We therefore recommend using one that other groups have drafted, refined, and tested.
 The [Contributor Covenant][covenant] is relevant for projects being developed online,